West London Synagogue: 20th and 21st centuries

 He was succeeded by Rabbi Werner van der Zyl, who served as Senior Rabbi from 1958 to 1968.
-Rabbi Hugo Gryn succeeded van der Zyl in 1968, until his death in 1996.Rabbi Julia Neuberger served as senior rabbi from 2011 to 2020.
+Rabbi Hugo Gryn succeeded van der Zyl in 1968, until his death in 1996.
+Rabbi Julia Neuberger served as Senior Rabbi from 2011 to 2020.

-After a dispute with the Movement for Reform Judaism in 2020 surrounding allegations against Rabbi David Mitchell, West London Synagogue suspended its membership of the former.
-In February 2023, the synagogue's affiliation lapsed after a prolonged period of non-payment of fees to MRJ.
+In February 2020, after a long-running dispute with the Movement for Reform Judaism (MRJ), West London Synagogue suspended its membership of MRJ.
+In February 2023, the Synagogue's affiliation to MRJ lapsed after a prolonged period of disputed non-payment of fees to the MRJ.

 Archives

 The synagogue's archives, from 1841 to 1942, are held in the University of Southampton Libraries Special Collections.

-Current rabbis and wardens
+Clergy

-Rabbis Helen Freeman and David Mitchell took up post as joint Senior Rabbis on 1 April 2020.
-As of 2021 the wardens are: John Axelson, William Campos-Ortega, Monica Jankel, Suzy Korel, Emma Levinson and Simon Raperport.
+The following individuals have served as senior rabbi of the congregation:

 Ritual and edifice

 Services at West London Synagogue follow the prayer books of the Movement for Reform Judaism, which incorporate material from both Sephardi and Ashkenazi traditions.
-A choir and organ, located behind a screen to the rear of the bimah, accompany the congregation in all musical parts of the service except for the aleinu and the kaddish.
+A choir and organ, located behind a screen to the rear of the bimah, accompany the congregation in all musical parts of the service except for the aleinu and the Kaddish.
 Men and women sit together during services, and also play equal parts in leading them.
 Male worshippers are required to wear a kippah; females can wear one if they wish to do so.

 The current building, dating from 1870, is located near Marble Arch in London.
 The main sanctuary was built in the Neo-Byzantine architectural style by Davis & Emmanuel.
 Its premises, which extend into Seymour Place, also contain offices, a library and various community facilities.
-The bimah and ark were built in 1869–70 by Davis & Emmanuel.
-The synagogue's organ, which was renovated in 2007, has 55 stops on four manuals and pedal.
+The bimah and Torah ark were built in 1869–70 by Davis & Emmanuel.
+The synagogue's organ, built by Harrison & Harrison, was restored in 2008.
+It has 55 stops on four manuals and pedal.